lumina-desktop/lumina-docs/luminaconfig.rst

    : |lumina| Default Applications - Basic

-The default web browser, email client, file manager,and virtual terminal are all configurable.
-Click the desired application, and a new window will appear, allowing a new default application to be chosen.
+The default *web browser*, *email client*, *file manager*, and *virtual* *terminal* are all configurable.
+Click the desired application, and a new window appears, allowing a new default application to be chosen.
 To return to the default application, click the current application's name, then :guilabel:`Restore Defaults`.

 .. note:: Some applications, such as web browsers, keep their own internal lists of default applications for opening particular types of files.
-These applications, when configured to use the :command:`lumina-open` or :command:`xdg-open` utilities, will refer back to the default applications set in :guilabel:`Applications`.
+These applications, when configured to use the :command:`lumina-open` or :command:`xdg-open` utilities, refer back to the default applications set in :guilabel:`Applications`.

 The :guilabel:`Advanced` tab allows for configuring the default application used for particular file types, as seen in